Oahu Facts and Information

 Oahu may be number three in size among its fellow islands in the Hawaiian chain, but it is first in population.
-Nearly 900,000 people share Oahu's 600 square miles of mountains and beaches - that's three-quarters of the state's population.
-Almost half inhabit the bustling city of Honolulu and nearby resort town of Waikiki.
+Nearly 900,000 people share Oahu's 600 square miles of mountains and beaches - that's a full three quarters of the state's population.
+Almost half live in the bustling city of Honolulu and nearby resort town of Waikiki.
 Oahu is also the most visited of all the Hawaiian islands, at approximately 4.5 to 4.7 million visitors annually - that's approximately half of all the visitors to the state each year.

 But Oahu is much more than Honolulu or Waikiki - it may well be the most beautiful of all the major islands.
 You simply have to know where to go to experience the beauty that is Oahu.

 Oahu, also known as The Gathering Place, is made up of two separate but overlapping volcanoes, known as a volcanic doublet.
 Its asymmetrical butterfly shape is formed by two mountain ranges: the Waianae Range in the west and the Ko'olau Range in the east.
 Slicing through the center is the flat Leilehua Plateau.
 Recent (geologically speaking) volcanic eruptions in the southeastern portion of the island which formed the Diamond Head, Koko Head, and Punchbowl craters can be blamed for Oahu's uneven shape.